by Peter Swann

 There is no secret to it: authentic community is not always easy, but it sure is worth it.

-When Hope started just over a year ago, it was our sincere desire to see authentic community become the norm.
+When Hope started, it was our sincere desire to see authentic community become the norm.
 Raw, candid, honest community, the type that takes courage and intentionality.
 But it’s not easy to nurture.
 It takes people who love Jesus more than they love themselves, and people who are willing to be all in.

 It also takes covenant.
 That’s the key to it all.
 It’s a group of people covenanting together – holding each other accountable, encouraging each other, and hanging in the trenches together.
 There’s just something different about a community in covenant.

 When nurturing an authentic community like that, everyone has to buy in.
 It never works if only some go for it.
 Everyone has to be all in… that’s how covenant works, and that’s how authentic community gets built out.

 It takes a while to build out that type of community, but I realized how much God has blessed us in this about two weeks ago.
 I was hanging with a long-time friend of mine, sharing the deepest struggle of my heart right now.
 I was wide open on my shortcomings, my fears, and my trials.
 I badly wanted his prayers and accountability.